 Grounds to challenge a garnishment typically include:

-To determine if there is a basis for challenging a garnishment, review the garnishment and the garnishee’s response carefully to ensure that the information is accurate.
-Next, determine if the property subject to garnishment is exempt, either partially or in its entirety.
+To determine if there is a basis for challenging a garnishment, it is important to review the garnishment and the garnishee’s response carefully to ensure that the information is accurate, then seek legal help to determine if the property subject to garnishment is exempt, either partially or in its entirety.
 Exempt property can be seized if a judgment debtor does not take action.

 If your bank account has been hit with a garnishment, the source of the money in the account determines if it is exempt.
 The burden of proof is on the judgment debtor to show property is exempt.

-Bankruptcy is an option to stop some garnishments, at least temporarily.
-The filing of a petition for bankruptcy and delivery to the garnishee will immediately stop a garnishment.
-An automatic stay goes into effect upon the filing of a bankruptcy petition, which prohibits creditors from attempting to collect a debtor’s debts.
+Bankruptcy may be an option to stop some garnishments, at least temporarily.
+The filing of a petition for bankruptcy and delivery to the garnishee will often immediately stop a garnishment.
+An automatic stay typically goes into effect upon the filing of a bankruptcy petition, which prohibits most creditors from attempting to collect a debtor’s debts.
 The automatic stay is a provision in the bankruptcy code found at 11 U.S.C. § 362.